rounakbera/tba/README.md

 One possible bottleneck is saving and loading the game, since that requires generation/parsing and writing/reading.
 Even though this time always remains small for usual `GameState`s that we'd expect for a simple adventure game, we decided to push this to its limits.

-Although not neccessarily realistic in this scenario, it is still directly applicable to real situations that real games face: games must save/load and send/receive large amounts of data.
+Although not necessarily realistic in this scenario, it is still directly applicable to real situations that real games face: games must save/load and send/receive large amounts of data.
 When this gets large and under performance constraints, this makes the particulars of how the savefile is formatted and parsed paramount.

 We wrote custom serialization functions for text and binary (which are also provided in `DefaultGameState`) alongside functions which use JSON and XML (from the RapidJSON and RapidXML libraries).
 For N iterations, a test function inserts 1 random `int` value, 1 alternating `bool` value, and 1 random `string` value into the `flags` hash table.
 We did this for multiples of 2, from N = 2 up to N = 2<sup>23</sup> ~ 8 million.
 This creates files of up to ~500 MB for the more efficient save formats, and over ~2 GB for less efficient save formats.